alla-akiyeva/TriviaGame/README.md

-# TriviaGame
+# Euro Quiz
-Check your knowledge of the Italian Renaissance or British literary masterpieces.
+Trivia or not, this European history quiz tests your knowledge of the Italian Renaissance and British literary masterpieces.